 Students will demonstrate professional work standards.

-- Outcome 1: Students exhibit professional standards and behaviors.
+- Outcome 1: Students will exhibit professional standards and behaviors.

-- Outcome 2: Students assess the importance of professional development.
+- Outcome 2: Students will assess the importance of professional development.

 Program Effectiveness Data